Rise to Success: Career Highlights of Randy Arozarena

 2017: Debut in the United States

-In 2018, Randy Arozarena was selected to the 2018 All-Star Futures Game and helped Memphis win the Pacific Coast League (PCL) title, also being named co-MVP of the PCL playoffs.
+In 2018, Randy Arozarena was selected to the All-Star Futures Game.
+He helped Memphis win the Pacific Coast League (PCL) title and was named a co-MVP of the PCL playoffs with teammate Tommy Edman.

-On August 12, 2019, the Cardinals selected Randy Arozarena's contract and promoted him to the major leagues.
+On August 12, 2019, Randy Arozarena's contract was selected by the Cardinals, and he was promoted to the major leagues.

 2019: MLB Debut

-In 2019, Randy Arozarena made his Major League Baseball (MLB) debut.
+In 2019, Randy Arozarena made his Major League Baseball debut.

-On January 9, 2020, Randy Arozarena was traded to the Tampa Bay Rays along with José Martínez and a draft pick.
+On January 9, 2020, Randy Arozarena was traded to the Tampa Bay Rays.

 2020: Intention to Play for Mexico